NC3-LU/cases_web/_knowhow/glossary/PhysicalSecurity.markdown

 ##### Protective
 * wear grounding straps when working on any computer architecture.

-<h3 class="titre-page" id="inaccessibility-of-the-it-computer-centre">Inaccessibility of the IT/computer centre</h3>
+## Inaccessibility of the IT/computer centre

 #### Incidents
 Access to the computer/IT centre can be blocked for reasons such as: